 - 1. The adopted fiscal year budget identifies projections of revenue, expenditures, and carryover funds (ending reserves/fund balance). - 2.
 Methods and steps used in preparing the budget are explained in the "budget message" which is included in the budget document.
 The budget development process contains numerous systems to guarantee reliable (meaning likely to occur) revenue and expenditure projections.
-The process includes communication of these projections to the public.

-3. Historical data of the District shows evidence that the District has been conservative or cautious in projections of revenue, expenditures and reserves/ending fund balance and demonstrates that the District's approach to budgeting is effective.
-The following charts display budgeted revenue, expenditures and reserves (ending fund balance) on a budgetary basis compared to actual results for fiscal year 2015-16 and 2016-17.
+The process includes communication of these projections to the public. - 3.
+Historical data of the District shows evidence that the District has been conservative or cautious in projections of revenue, expenditures and reserves/ending fund balance and demonstrates that the District's approach to budgeting is effective.
+The following charts display budgeted revenue, expenditures and reserves (ending fund balance) on a budgetary basis compared to actual results for fiscal year 2016-17 and 2017-18.

 - 4. Separation of capital and operational items during the period monitored is maintained in accordance with Colorado Department of Education and Generally Accepted Accounting Principles (GAAP) reporting requirements, using appropriate account codes that segregate capital items and operational items for all District funds.
 Separation of these items is verified through independent external audits and approved electronic submission of accounts to the Colorado Department of Education. - 5.
-Evidence of successful separation of capital and operational items includes the unqualified opinion letter from the District's external auditors, Clifton Larson Allen, which is included in the District's Comprehensive Annual Financial Report, a memo from the Colorado Department of Education recognizing a successful electronic submission of financial data, the Government Finance Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting and the Association of School Business Officials (ASBO) Certificate of Excellence in Financial Reporting. - 6.
-Further evidence of the separation of capital and operational items is found in the various reports the District has developed.
-One such report, Building Fund by Bond Project Package, tracks the original and current status of projects identified to be completed using bond proceeds from the sale of the bonds authorized in 2010.
+Evidence of successful separation of capital and operational items includes the unqualified opinion letter from the District's external auditors, Clifton Larson Allen, which is included in the District's Comprehensive Annual Financial Report, a memo from the Colorado Department of Education recognizing a successful electronic submission of financial data, the Government Finance Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting and the Association of School Business Officials (ASBO) Certificate of Excellence in Financial Reporting.

+- 6. Further evidence of the separation of capital and operational items is found in the various reports the District has developed.
+One such report, Building Fund by Bond Project Package, tracks the original and current status of projects identified to be completed using bond proceeds from the sale of the bonds authorized in 2016. - 7.
+Planning assumptions were used in the development of the 2017-18 and 2018-19 budgets and were communicated to various individuals and groups throughout the budget process.